-General Competences Taking into consideration the general competences that t he degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

-Working in an international environment Working in an interdisciplinary environment Production of new research ideas Production of free, creative and inductive thinking
+Search for, analysis and synthesis of data and information, with the use of the necessary technology Adapting to new situations sensitivity to gender issues Criticism and self-criticism Working in an international environment Working in an interdisciplinary environment Production of new research ideas Production of free, creative and inductive thinking Others...